Can I Take Toradol And Tylenol At The Same Time? | Safe Pain Relief

 Sometimes patients experience side effects despite precautions.
 Here’s how to manage them:

-• Dizziness or headache: Rest; stay hydrated; inform your doctor if severe.
+• Dizziness or headache: Rest, stay hydrated, and inform your doctor if symptoms are severe or persistent.

-• Pain not controlled adequately: Don’t self-increase dose; consult physician for alternatives.
+• Pain not controlled adequately: Don’t self-increase the dose; consult a clinician for safer alternatives.

 Never ignore symptoms that could indicate serious adverse reactions.